danb35/nethserver-lemonldap-ng/README.md

 ## Install

-Now run `yum install nethserver-lemonldap-ng`.
+Now run `yum install nethserver-lemonldap-ng --enablerepo=lemonldap-ng,lemonldap-ng-extras`.
 Yum will install LemonLDAP::NG and all its dependencies, along with the integration package.

 ## Post-install configuration